Felony Criminal Process

 Trial consists of 12 individuals sitting before the court to listen to the evidence and subsequently render a verdict of guilty or not guilty.
 If all 12 jurors are unable to reach a unanimous decision, the judge will issue a mistrial and the prosecutor will have to determine whether to continue prosecuting the case or dismiss the accusations completely.

-For more information, or if you have been arrested for a crime, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 for a free consultation concerning your rights and defenses.
-Mr. Rogers is available 24 hours a day, 7 days a week.
+For more information, or if you have been arrested for a crime, contact an Newport Beach Criminal Defense Attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation.